ivarmlee11/page_element_toggler/README.md

 1. Clone this repository or download the zip file.

-2. Find the location of the download and move into the root of the folder.
-You may need to unzip it first.

-3. Open Chrome.
+2. Open Chrome.

-4. Type chrome://extensions in the URL bar.
+3. Type chrome://extensions in the URL bar.

-5. Toggle Developer Mode.
+4. Toggle Developer Mode.

-6. Click 'Load unpacked extension'
+5. Click 'Load unpacked extension'~

-7. Select the extension folder.
-Double click the "/build" folder.
+6. Select the extension folder you downloaded/cloned and navigate to the /build folder.

-8. Close and open the browser and look for the eraser icon next to your other extensions!
+7. The extension should load!